-The first thing you need to do is install Plesk Onyx, the latest version of Plesk.
-I chose Debian 8 as the server OS for this article.
+The first thing you need to do is install Plesk Obsidian.
+I chose Debian as the server OS for this article.
 You can use either a Linux distro or Windows – just note that there could be some minor differences if you go with a different OS.
-Assuming Plesk Onyx is already installed, let’s install the Node.js extension.
+Assuming Plesk is already installed, let’s install the Node.js extension.

-Log in to Plesk, go to Tools & Settings, and click “Updates and Upgrades”.
+Log in to Plesk, go to “Tools and Settings”, and click “Updates and Upgrades”.
 Next, go to “Add/Remove Components”.
-Find the “NodeJS support” component, select it, and continue with the installation.
+Find the “NodeJS support” component.
+Select it, and continue with the Node.JS installation.
 In a few minutes, all the necessary components will be installed and you’ll be ready to go!

-You need to create a subscription (a domain with hosting).
+First, you have to create a subscription (a domain with hosting).
 Then, you need to create a target directory where the app will be stored.
 Select your subscription, go to the “Files” tab, and create a directory named “hello-world”.
-Next, go to the “Websites & Domains” tab and click the “Git” button.
-I will now teach you how to set up a local repo as a mirror of a remote one and deploy the code to the previously created directory.
-Set https://github.com/plesk/node-hello-world.git as the remote Git repo URL and change the target to the “hello-world” directory.
+Next, go to the “Domains” tab, choose the website, and click the “Git” button.

+Now, you’ll learn how to set up a local repo as a mirror of a remote one, and deploy the code to the previously created directory.
+Set this URL as the remote Git repo URL, and change the target to the “hello-world” directory.
 The settings should look like this:

 The next step is to change the “Document root” for the domain.
-Notice that I’ll be talking about “Document root” and “Application root”: they are not one and the same.
+Notice that I’ll be talking about “Document root” and “Application root”: they aren’t one and the same.
 When we’re talking about web apps (e.g. Node.js based apps or similar), the “Document root” is the location where the static assets can be found.
 Meanwhile, the “Application root” is the root directory where the app itself is located.
 In most cases, the “Document root” is a directory inside the “Application root” directory (e.g. “public”).

-First, let’s click on “Application URL” link to make sure that the app is running.
+First, let’s click on the “Application URL” link to make sure that the app is running.
 If you see a “Hello, World!” message, congratulations!
 Your Node.js app is up and running.

 App with Dependencies

-Let’s take a look at an Express-based app (you can download it from the repository here: https://github.com/plesk/node-express.git) Either repeat the steps above to set up a repository in Plesk, or download/upload the source code manually.
-Once you’re done, the Node.js settings screen should look like this (assuming you uploaded the code to the “express-demo” directory):
+Let’s take a look at an Express-based app – you can download it from the repository here.
+Either repeat the steps above to set up a repository in Plesk, or download/upload the source code manually.
+Once you’re done, the Node.js settings screen should look like this – assuming you uploaded the code to the “express-demo” directory:

 Then, you need to tune the app startup file.
 Plesk uses the Phusion Passenger application server to serve Node.js apps.
 Our demo app repository contains a file named “server.js”.
-This file is not a part of a typical Express-based app, and contains just a few lines of code, but is nonetheless necessary for the app to run:
+This file is not a part of a typical Express-based app and contains just a few lines of code, but it’s nonetheless necessary for the app to run:

 const app = require('./app'); const http = require('http'); http.createServer(app).listen(process.env.PORT);

 You can use the idea behind this file when hosting other Node.js apps (e.g. based on a different framework).
-The last thing you need to do is to change the Application Startup File setting to “server.js”.
+The last thing you need to do is to change the “Application Startup File” setting to “server.js”.

-Now, try browsing the domain on which you installed the app – you should see the Express welcome message:
+Now, try browsing the domain on which you installed the app – you should see the Express welcome message.

 By default, the app is running in the “production” mode.
 If you modify the app, don’t forget to restart it by clicking the “Restart” button.

 Knowing how to debug Node.js apps in case any issues appear is essential for a Node.js developer.
-Here are a few tips that can save you a lot of grief.
+Here are a few tips that can save you a lot of grief:

 Node.js and Windows

-Node.js support is available in Plesk for Linux and Plesk for Windows both, but hosting Node.js apps on Windows has a few caveats you need to take into account.
+Node.js support is available in both Plesk for Linux and Plesk for Windows.
+But hosting Node.js apps on Windows has a few caveats you need to take into account.

-First, Node.js support in Plesk Onyx is implemented with the help of the iisnode module (if you would like to learn more about the iisnode project, you can find the documentation here).
+First, Node.js support in Plesk Obsidian is implemented with the help of the iisnode module (if you would like to learn more about the iisnode project, you can find the documentation here).
 Second, while in Plesk for Linux you can select a different Node.js version for every domain.
-In Plesk for Windows a single Node.js version is used server-wide (you can select the Node.js version during the installation):
+In Plesk for Windows, a single Node.js version is used server-wide – you can select the Node.js version during the installation.

 Another difference is the location of the main entry point.
-In Plesk for Linux it must be located in the parent directory of the domain’s “Document root”.
-In Plesk for Windows it must be placed directly in the “Document root” directory.
+In Plesk for Linux, it must be located in the parent directory of the domain’s “Document root”.
+In Plesk for Windows, it must be placed directly in the “Document root” directory.

-Create a directory called “node-express” on your domain using FTP or the built-in File Manager, then deploy the contents of the “node-express” GitHub repository.
-After that, click the “Hosting Settings” button on the “Websites & Domains” tab and set the domain’s “Document root” directory to “node-express”.
+To test Node.js support, let’s use the Express-based demo app from here.
+Create a directory called “node-express” on your domain using FTP access or the built-in File Manager.
+Then deploy the contents of the “node-express” GitHub repository.
+After that, click the “Hosting Settings” link (inside Domains -> Website name) and set the domain’s “Document root” directory to “node-express”.